ls1intum/Artemis/docs/user/plagiarism-check.rst

 |tutor-workflow|

-1. Open the Exercise via: Course Management → Course → Exercises → Your Exercise".
+1. Open the Exercise via: Course Management → Course → Exercises → Your Exercise.
 2. Access the plagiarism tool as seen in the picture
  |exercise-page|